America’s Garden Showcase

-River Farm’s Estate House is home to the Society’s Administrative and Membership offices.
+River Farm’s manor house is home to the Society’s Administrative and Membership offices.
 The lower floor is open to the public and features a charming parlor with a stunning river view, and a beautiful ballroom.
 Rotating exhibits by area artists are often on display in these rooms.
-The Estate House is a popular venue for weddings, corporate events, meetings, and memorials, and is available for rental.
+The manor house is a popular venue for weddings, corporate events, meetings, and memorials, and is available for rental.

-The plantings in front of the Estate House consist predominantly of native shrubs and trees, including Allegheny serviceberry (Amelanchier laevis), fringe tree (Chionanthus virginicus), dwarf fothergilla (Fothergilla gardenii), and Carolina silverbell (Halesia carolina).
+The plantings in front of the manor house consist predominantly of native shrubs and trees, including Allegheny serviceberry (Amelanchier laevis), fringe tree (Chionanthus virginicus), dwarf fothergilla (Fothergilla gardenii), and oakleaf hydrangea (Hydrangea quercifolia).
 An underplanting of mixed perennials and annuals provides seasonal color, and is especially eye-catching in spring when thousands of bulbs are in bloom.

-The bluestone terrace beside the Estate House is framed on one side by a stately hedge of English boxwood (Buxus sempervirens ‘Suffruticosa’) containing specimens nearly 100 years old.
-Perennial and annual display beds behind the Estate House provide seasonal color and interest.
+The bluestone terrace beside the manor house is framed on one side by a stately hedge of English boxwood (Buxus sempervirens ‘Suffruticosa’) containing specimens nearly 100 years old.
+Perennial and annual display beds behind the manor house provide seasonal color and interest.

 The Garden Calm

 The Garden Calm is planted with shrubs, trees, and perennials that prefer full or part shade.
 The large tree that provides most of the shade for this area is an Osage orange (Maclura pomifera).
-This particular tree has been recognized as one of the largest Osage oranges in the United States by the National Register of Big Trees in 2011, and is estimated to be 200 years old.
+This particular tree is estimated to be 200 years old.